QuarkNerd/blog/ceberhardt/_posts/2016-06-10-six-tips-for-cleaner-promises.md

 author: ceberhardt
 title: Six tips for cleaner javascript promises
 layout: default_post
+summary: >-
-summary: This blog post shares a few quick tips and patterns that I've been using to structure JavaScript promises; keeping them clean, simple and readable.
+  This blog post shares a few quick tips and patterns that I've been using to structure JavaScript promises; keeping them clean, simple and readable.
 categories:
-  - Web
-  - HTML5
-  - JavaScript
+  - Tech
 ---

 This blog post shares a few quick tips and patterns that I've been using to structure JavaScript promises; keeping them clean, simple and readable.